The SJC is governed by a set of by-laws:

 In the event that the SJC is dissolved or ceases to operate, the Board of Directors shall have the authority to transfer the assets of the SJC, after payment of all debts, to a charitable organization in Canada with similar aims.

-Adopted by Special General Meeting
+Adopted at the Annual General Meeting